-Michael’s specialities include front-end development, French language, and a keen eye for detail.
-With 20 years of experience and 8 of those with zu, Michael works with clients such as Cameco, Saskatchewan Blue Cross, and Sask Pulse Growers.
+Michael’s expertise includes front-end development, French language, and a keen eye for detail.
+With over 20 years of experience in web development, and 9 of those with zu, Michael works with clients such as Cameco, Saskatchewan Blue Cross, and Sask Pulse Growers.

 My Takeaways from MoSo 2015